hs0210/fujitsu.fos/README.md

 ## Installation

-Use this command to install the latest version of the fos collection from Ansible Galaxy:

-    ansible-galaxy collection install fujitsu.fos
+### From source

+The [fujitsu/ansible-collection-for-fos repository](https://github.com/fujitsu/ansible-collection-for-fos) contains the code for the collection.

+### From Ansible Galaxy

+TODO

 ## Version compatibility